remix-run/remix/docs/guides/envvars.md

 SOME_SECRET=super-secret
 ```

-Then updated your package.json dev script to this:
+Then update your package.json dev script to this:

 ```json lines=[2] filename=package.json
 {